oschwengers/apiad.github.io/_posts/teaching/2019-05-09-why-love-teaching.md

 So when people ask me "are you an engineer, a scientist or a philosopher?"
 I answer yes.
 I'm mostly a scientist, because I do more research than the average engineer; but I'm also an engineer, because I solve more problems than the average philosopher; and, I'm also a philosopher, because I like to think more about the implications of my decisions than the average scientist.
 I'm also a lot of other things, if you ask.
 It's not that I'm somehow "better" than any of these individual labels, it's simply that I choose to be my own personal brew of these "things", taking from each what I like and dumping what I don't.
 To a simple question (*what* are you?)
 I can only give a simple answer (yes).
 If you want the details, you'll have to ask a deeper question: *who* are you?

-My first day in class every year, I like to throw my a simple question at my students: *who* do you want to be?
+My first day in class every year, I like to throw a simple question at my students: *who* do you want to be?
 Most of them answer with a combination of whats.
 I want to be this or I want to do that.
 Over the course of the year, some of them actually start to discover they want to *be someone*, not just something.
 They start dumping the labels and start answering to this question not with things (I want to be a programmer) but with choices (I want to solve this specific problem, I want to cure this disease, I want to create this gadget).
 Those choices become the *who* they strive for.
-Eventually, even if unconsciously, most will reach this state.
+Eventually, even if unconsciously, most reach this state.
 A tiny fraction of them will consciously acknowledge it.
 And an even smaller fraction, maybe one or two a year, sometimes none, will actually come one day and say to me something like "thank you for helping me find my who", even if not with those exact words.

 And that's it.
-That small moment when I realize someone found itself, and I had a tiny bit of influence.
+That small moment when I realize someone found its own best version, and I had a tiny bit of influence.
 That's my payment.
 That's why I love teaching.